Planning can create the illusion of certainty

 If you can, try to find where you feel these emotions in your body.

-• Look for a specific memory where following a plan has failed to deliver the intended outcomes, spend a minute to get in touch with this memory.
+Rate how painful these emotions were on a scale from 1 to 10, where 1 is not painful at all, and 10 is unbearably painful. - Look for a specific memory where following a plan has failed to deliver the intended outcomes, spend a minute to get in touch with this memory.

 Who was there?
 What happened?
 What did you hear and see?
 What did you think?
 What emotions did you feel?